giannismparous/n-queens-problem/README.md

 ## Execution parameters

--N = the number of queens on the board, the board is also NxN
+- N = the number of queens on the board, the board is also NxN

 ## Execution examples & outcomes